-Hormones are natural substances made by the glands of our hormone system and released into the blood.
+Hormones are natural substances made by the glands of our hormone system.
+They are carried around our body in our bloodstream.
 They act as messengers to carry signals between one part of the body and another.

 There are many different types of hormones.
 Each one controls the growth and activity of particular cells and organs.

 The main sex hormones in women are oestrogen and progesterone.
 The ovaries produce most of these sex hormones.

 In men, the main sex hormone is testosterone.
 Most of this is produced by the testes.